 - Thirdly, bring the cursor to the bottom-right corner of cell F5 and it will look like a plus (+) sign.
 It’s the Fill Handle tool.
 Then, double-click on it to use the tool.

-Wondrously, it fills the following cells till cell F27 with correct results.
+Wondrously, it fills the following cells till cell F27 with the correct results.
 Using this tool saves us a lot of time.

 Step 02: Calculate Present High Minus Previous Close

 Then, we’ll calculate the second part of the formula for the true range stated above.
 Let’s see it in action.